Learn about Surrey's zoning bylaws and how they affect your building and property plans or structure.

 Separate from the development application process, you may apply to the Board of Variance for a minor variance from the Zoning Bylaw.
 A minor variance may be permitted relating to siting, size or dimensions of buildings where it is determined compliance with the by-law would cause an undue hardship.

-For all department counter inquiries, visit the Second Floor Service counter at City Hall from Monday to Friday, 8:30am to 4:15pm.
-Note that during COVID-19, an appointment will be required.
+For all Zoning Bylaw questions, visit the Second Floor Service counter at City Hall from Monday to Friday, 8:30am to 4:15pm.
+Note that during COVID-19, an appointment is required.